Narendra-Kumar-2060/relay-api/README.md

 - REST API design and implementation with FastAPI
 - Password hashing and basic authentication flows
-- SQLite database operations with parameterized queries
+- PostgreSQL database operations with parameterized queries
 - Frontend-backend integration using the Fetch API
 - DOM manipulation and dynamic UI rendering
 - Security best practices: XSS prevention, SQL injection, password hashing
 - Responsive CSS design with gradients and animations
+- Deployment on Render with environment variables

 ## License